NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Registrar troubleshoot stalled domain transfers.md

 ## Restarting your transfer

-1. Log in to [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account and domain.
+1. Log in to [Khulnasoft dashboard](https://dash.Khulnasoft.com/login), and select your account and domain.
 2. In the **Overview** app for your domain, scroll down to **Domain Registration.**
 3. Select **Cancel and Retry**.
 Once you initiate the retry, reenter your auth code and confirm your WHOIS information.